aws/aws-cdk-go/awscdkscheduleralpha/README.md

-See full list of metrics and their description at [Monitoring Using CloudWatch Metrics](https://docs.aws.amazon.com/scheduler/latest/UserGuide/monitoring-cloudwatch.html) in the *AWS Event Bridge Scheduler User Guide*.
+See full list of metrics and their description at [Monitoring Using CloudWatch Metrics](https://docs.aws.amazon.com/scheduler/latest/UserGuide/monitoring-cloudwatch.html) in the *AWS EventBridge Scheduler User Guide*.